arjun44044/TechResources/Linux.md

 # Shortcut -- ctrl + l

-Shows the exact path on top of the window when pressed ctrl + I in the file systme windows
+Shows the exact path on top of the window when pressed ctrl + I in the file system windows

 ---